 - Please note, seats in Law 5xxx courses are held for Law Students first and students in the minor can gain access to available seats after Law students finish registering and open enrollment begins.
 Students are encouraged to check for prerequisite courses and add themselves to the waitlist in the meantime.

 - Appropriate Law School courses not on the elective list may be taken to fulfill minor requirements, with permission from the Business Law Minor Advisor.

 The Business Law Minor is open to all University of Minnesota undergraduate degree candidates in all colleges and in all majors.
 However, students should check with their advisors to ensure that their programs allow enrollment in a freestanding undergraduate minor.

 You can also learn more about the Business Law Minor from the Law School.

 Yes, in that you will take courses from law professors, will be exposed to law school teaching methods, and will be trained in basic elements of legal analysis.
 This will help you adapt to law school more easily than students who lack that background.
 The minor might also help you decide whether to attend law school.

 There are two important caveats.
 First, the American Bar Association prohibits accredited law schools in the U.S. from awarding J.D. credit for undergraduate work.
 Accordingly, your credits in the minor will not transfer into law school.
 Second, law schools do not require students to have prior exposure to law, so you should not think of the minor as essential preparation for law school.

-Yes, LAW 3000 is an honors contract course.
+Yes – LAW 3000 is available as an honors contract course.
+The instructor will provide additional information about fulfilling the contract.
 Additional honors contract courses may be available in the future.

-Students are recommended to start in their sophomore or junior year.
+We recommend that you start in your sophomore or junior year.

 No. Undergraduates in law courses will be graded separately from law students.